Maximizing functionals of the maximum in the Skorokhod embedding problem and an application to variance swaps: Preliminaries

 \subsection{The Perkins solution}

-For $x>0$ define $\alpha^+_\mu = \alpha^+: \R_+ \rightarrow \R_-$ by
+For $x>0$ define $\alpha^+_\mu= \alpha^+\dvtx \R_+ \rightarrow\R_-$ by

-and for $x<0$ define $\alpha^-_\mu = \alpha^-: \R_- \rightarrow \R_+$ by
+and for $x<0$ define $\alpha^-_\mu= \alpha^-\dvtx \R_- \rightarrow\R_+$ by

-Then $\alpha^{\pm}$ are monotonic functions.
-If the $\armin$ (or the $\armax$) is not uniquely defined we take the largest value (in modulus) for which the minimum is attained; in this way $\alpha^{\pm} : \R_{\pm} \mapsto \R_{\mp}$ is right-continuous.
+Then $\alpha^{\pm}$ are monotonic functions, see Figure~\ref{fig2}.
+If the $\armin$ (resp., the $\armax$) is not uniquely defined, we take the largest value (in modulus) for which the minimum (resp., the maximum) is attained; in this way $\alpha^{+}\dvtx \R_{+} \mapsto\R_{-}$ is right-continuous and $\alpha^-$ is left-continuous.
 Again, none of the subsequent analysis will depend on this convention.
-For convenience we will sometimes write $\alpha$ {\cred as shorthand for} $\alpha^{\pm}$.
+For convenience we will sometimes write $\alpha$ as shorthand for $\alpha^{\pm}$.